VM-137/data-science-portfolio/README.md

 # Data Science Portfolio

-This portfolio is a compilation of code which I created for data science or for exploration of machine learning algorithms.
+This portfolio is a compilation of code which I have created for data science or for exploration of machine learning algorithms.

 ## Classification Problems:
 * ####  SpaceX Capstone <br>